Komarr: Plot summary

 In his new role as Imperial Auditor, Miles Vorkosigan finds himself on Komarr, a planet where his father has an unfortunate reputation, being blamed for a massacre of government officials who had surrendered to him during the planet's conquest.
 He is there, along with Professor Vorthys, an older, more experienced Auditor and engineer, to investigate whether the destruction of a solar power satellite vital to the ongoing terraforming of the planet was an accident or sabotage.

 Miles uncovers an extremely dangerous Komarran conspiracy, one which threatens the entire Barrayaran Empire, and is attracted to Vorthys's niece, Ekaterin Vorsoisson, the unhappy wife of an Etienne "Tien" Vorsoisson, an engineer at one of the terraforming facilities.
 Tien suffers from a degenerative genetic condition, which would stigmatize him with other Barrayarans, and has tried to raise money for secret treatment by gambling on the Komarran financial markets.
-Heavily in debt, he has been bribed to ignore certain irregularities, which he believes are just a swindle, but are actually part of a plot against Barrayar.
+Heavily in debt, he has been bribed to ignore certain irregularities, which he believes are just a swindle, but are actually part of the plot against Barrayar.

 Tien Vorsoisson and Miles stumble upon the conspirators and are captured.
-They are left shackled and exposed to the Komarran atmosphere with only their breathing masks to sustain them, but Tien neglected to recharge his mask's air supply and suffocates to death.
+They are left shackled and outside in the noxious Komarran atmosphere with only their breathing masks to sustain them, but Tien neglected to recharge his mask's air supply and suffocates.
 Ekaterin finds her husband dead and Miles injured from his efforts to come to Tien's aid.
 She had been about to leave the marriage, having discovered Tien's gambling losses, but received a mysterious call to pick up Miles and Tien at the remote facility.

-Miles and Vorthys recruit a renowned Komarran physicist to reconstruct what the plotters have built, based on their purchases.
-They figure out the cabal intend to isolate Barrayar by closing its only wormhole, but the Komarran expert believes that the device will not work as hoped, but will return a gravity pulse that will destroy de device aimed at it.
-A test of the device caused the destruction of the satellite.
+Miles and Vorthys recruit a renowned Komarran physicist to try to figure out what the plotters have built, based on their purchases.
+They deduce the cabal seeks to isolate Barrayar by closing its only wormhole, but the Komarran expert believes that the device would not work as intended, but would return a gravity pulse that would destroy the device.
+A test of the device shattered the spaceship it was on, and the debris destroyed the satellite.

 Ekaterin travel to an orbiting station to meet Vorthys's wife, the "Professora", Ekaterin's favorite relative.
 The pair accidentally encounter one of the conspirators who have gone to the station to launch their plot.
 They are taken prisoner.
 By the time Miles arrives, Barrayaran Security has the plotters under siege, but Ekaterin and the Professora are hostages.
-After persuading the Komarrans to surrender, Miles is surprised and utterly delighted to discover that Ekaterin has a previously hidden talent for causing mayhem and has already dealt the plot a fatal blow.
+After persuading the Komarrans to surrender, Miles is surprised and utterly delighted to discover that Ekaterin has a previously hidden talent for causing mayhem and had already dealt the plot a fatal blow.

-In the coda, Miles bids farewell to Ekaterin before returning to Barrayar to report to Emperor Gregor.
+Miles bids farewell to Ekaterin before returning to Barrayar to report to Emperor Gregor.
 Their relationship develops further in the next novel, A Civil Campaign.

 In a departure from the style of previous Vorkosigan books, the point of view is split between Miles and Ekaterin, offering an outside view on Miles.